hisschemoller/nwjs-tutorial/README.md

 [NW.js](https://nwjs.io/) is a framework for building desktop applications with HTML, CSS, and JavaScript.
 It works by combining your app with [Node.js](https://nodejs.org) and Google's [Chromium](https://www.chromium.org) browser engine in a single distribution.

 I'm a frontend developer with little experience in creating desktop applications and installers, so it took me some time find all the details of how to set everything up.
 This tutorial is an overview of my findings.
 I hope it can help you to get started with using NW.js and creating desktop programs and installers.
+I've written this tutorial using MacOS 10.14 (Mojave), Ubuntu 18.04 and Windows 10.

 ### NW.js instead or Electron

 [Electron](https://electronjs.org) is the better known of the frameworks for creating native apps.
 I also found it easier to use.
 My app however relies on `requestAnimationFrame` for timing, and I couldn't use Electron because of an [issue in Chromium](https://github.com/electron/electron/issues/9567) (the timer stops when the app window is hidden).
 In the end NW.js is not that hard to use however.

-### The tutorial 'Metronome' project
+### The 'Metronome' project

 ![Metronome icon](assets/icons/metronome.iconset/icon_256x256.png 'Metronome icon')